brianw0924/Software-Systems-Design-and-Implementation/hw2/write-up.md

 ./test_hide
 ```

 For Masquerade, run the test_masq program with a positive integer argument, indicating the number of process name you want to masquerade.
 The user have to enter the orig_name and new_name in order.
+You can check the result using `ps ao pid,comm <PIDs>`.
 ```bash
 ./test_masq <NUM_MASQ>
 ```